andyashall/mithril-boilerplate/README.md

 # MithrilJS Boilerplate

-Minimal boilerplate using express for back-end, Mithril for front-end and webpack for hot reload and bundling.
+Minimal boilerplate using express for back-end, Mithril for front-end and Webpack for hot reload and bundling.

-## Todo

-- Add MongoDB
-- Test with web app